milofultz/tinybrainfans/wiki/Health/exercise.md

 - Push-ups and Rows: adjust incline, speed, or depth, or do one of many variations.
 - Plank Shoulder Taps: adjust incline, speed, or leg spread angle or move to one foot.

-## Areas
+## Main Areas

-My goal when exercising is trying to
+- Core
+- Chest
+- Back
+- Arms
+- Legs

 ## References